felleg/felleg.gitlab.io-backup/content/posts/why-i-left-physics.md

 On my 8th birthday, I received the usual gifts: a backpack, educational PC games, etc. However, my grandparents sneaked in a blank diary.
 The cover was made of metal, with a big red heart on the front.
-It had an heart-shaped padlock.
+It had a heart-shaped padlock.
 It came with a green mechanical pencil equipped with green lead.
-The gift caught me by surprise.
+The gift caught me by total surprise.

 It was a sight to behold.